yelircaasi/nix-config/software-lists/browsing-and-networking.md

 ### Bluetooth
 ‣ - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
 ### SSH, Tunnels
-* https://github.com/six-ddc/hss - An interactive parallel ssh client featuring autocomplete and asynchronous execution.
+*[hss -](https://github.com/six-ddc/hss -)An interactive parallel ssh client featuring autocomplete and asynchronous execution.
 Never type the annoying ssh commands again.
 * [mosh](https://github.com/mobile-shell/mosh) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.
 * [pssh](https://github.com/lilydjwg/pssh) - PSSH provides parallel versions of OpenSSH and related tools.
 Included are pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.
 * [sshto](https://github.com/vaniacer/sshto) - Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 It can not only connect but also to run commands, copy files, tunnel ports.